frederic-perez/AmE-dictionary/dictionary.md

 __vandals__
 __vane__ _n_ :two::hammer: _A smooth metal weather vane._ _A weather vane._
 __vanilla-flavored__ _He is cautious about every step, to the point of seeming vanilla-flavored._
-__vanquish__ _v_
-__vanquish__ _v_ :four::dart: (vanquished) (from Old French ‘vencus’, ‘venquis’) Defeat thoroughly. _Syn_ conquer, defeat (utterly) _He successfully vanquished his rival._ _The situation has even brought back a disease that had long been vanquished in Siria._
+__vanquish__ _v_ :five::dart: (vanquished) (from Old French ‘vencus’, ‘venquis’) Defeat thoroughly. _Syn_ conquer, defeat (utterly) _He successfully vanquished his rival._ _The situation has even brought back a disease that had long been vanquished in Siria._
 __vape pen__ _n_ Vaporizer pen.
 A device used to produce vapor from a substance.
 __vapid__ :three::hammer:
 __variety store__
 __varmints__
-__varsity__
-__varsity__
-__varsity__ _Varsity athletes._
-__varsity__ _n_ :five: The word varsity identifies the starting team in a sport at a college or university.
+__varsity__ _n_ :eight: The word varsity identifies the starting team in a sport at a college or university.
 You have to be good to make varsity.
 At many schools, sports are a big deal.
 Thousands of people flock to college football and basketball games, plus other sports.
 The members of the starting team are varsity players.
 Varsity players are the best players: that’s why they start, and they usually finish the game too.
 It can take a while for a player to make varsity status. _He started dating another varsity athlete._ _The junior varsity squad._ _He was on the junior varsity team._
 __vastly__
 __vat__ _n_ :two: A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vaulted__ _Vaulted ceilings._